 A Civilizational Diagnosis · A Falsifiable Cure

 We were too unconscious to collect it.
-Historical Apoplexy names the disease, stages its progression, and prescribes the cure across fifty-six jurisdictions.
+Historical Apoplexy names the disease, stages its progression, and prescribes the cure across state, federal, and international jurisdictions.

 A Civilizational Diagnosis · A Falsifiable Cure

 Whole regions of useful knowledge go dark while the body of the society keeps functioning.
 The forgotten solution is then re-presented as a new discovery, and the cycle starts over.
-Historical Apoplexy names the disease, stages its progression, and prescribes the cure in fifty-six jurisdictions.
+Historical Apoplexy names the disease, stages its progression, and prescribes the cure across state, federal, and international jurisdictions.

 Epistemic Senicide and the Stroke-Like Loss of Civilizational Memory